Oculus co-founder and games industry vets form Mountaintop Studios – TechCrunch

 As the company’s initial blog post puts it:

 It isn’t just the thrill of victory.
 It’s looking back and seeing how far you’ve come.
-How you were forced to grow, adapt, and improve.
+How you were forced to grow, adapt and improve.
 It’s the satisfaction of knowing you’re better than you were before.
 And sometimes, it’s sharing the joy of the climb with your friends.

 But the founders were clear that the company is also about getting away from the culture problems in game development.

 “What we really want to do is have a studio that is people first,” Mitchell said.
 “There are so many folks across the industry who have just been burnt out by endless crunch.
-And the expectations around hours don’t allow for any sort of work life balance.
+And the expectations around hours don’t allow for any sort of work-life balance.
 We want Mountaintop to be a place where people can come and still have that.”

 But it isn’t just labor issues of crunch and overtime plaguing gaming.
 Racism and sexism that are endemic and evident in both the final products and companies themselves.
 And it must be said that the founders themselves follow one of the most common and unfortunate trends in the industry: All four are white men.